The Pandora's Box Problem with Sequential Inspections: Introduction

 In this paper, we consider a generalization of this problem in which Pandora can also exercise a cheaper and possibly less accurate option of {\em partially opening} boxes.
 When partially opening a box, Pandora observes its {\em type}, an informative signal based on which she updates her belief about the prize inside the box.
 We refer to this variant as \textit{Pandora's Box with Sequential Inspection} (PSI for short).
 Similarly to the standard problem, she may only select a prize contained in a box that was {\em fully opened}, that is, a box whose exact prize has been observed.
 However, the ability to partially open boxes introduces a new tradeoff.
 On the one hand, partially opening a box reveals certain information about the prize value that allows Pandora to potentially detect ``bad outcomes'' at a lower cost, and thus, avoid paying the full opening fee.
 On the other hand, while the cost of partial opening is cheaper than the cost of full opening, it may not be negligible, in which case overusing the option to partially open may lead to excessive costs.

 To put this model in concrete terms, consider job recruitment, an application discussed in~\citet{weitzman1979optimal}.
 Recent technological advances transform job recruitment processes in various industries.
 For example, video conferencing is often used for remote (offsite) interviews.
 More recently, AI systems have been introduced to conduct such initial remote interviews without human intervention; the transcriptions are then reviewed by human evaluators.
 Remote interviews provide convenient ways for companies to learn more about candidates at reduced costs, compared with onsite interviews.
 Nevertheless, remote interviews cannot fully replace onsite visits, which are often still necessary to eventually make job offers.
 Moreover, while cheaper than onsite visits, substantive remote interviews -- beyond the preliminary screenings based on CVs -- still require time from human interviewers or evaluators to assess the candidates' fit for the position.
 In selecting a candidate for a vacant position, companies must therefore decide how to synthesize the different mediums to identify and select qualified candidates while minimizing costs.
 Put into the framework of our model, Pandora represents the company, boxes correspond to candidates whose prior evaluations are based on screenings and automated assessments, and box opening actions correspond to conducting interviews -- offsite or onsite.
 The goal is to effectively administer the hiring process by deciding which candidates should be interviewed and in which format: cheaper and less accurate offsite interviews, or more expensive and informative onsite visits.
-While job recruitment serves as our running example, later in the paper, we will also draw connections to financial options.

 More generally and beyond the particular application, our work tries to study how to integrate different \textit{sequential information acquisition} methods in the context of stochastic optimization problems.
 To our knowledge, this is the first work that examines this feature, which is quite common in various practical sequential search problems (a more detailed discussion can be found in Section~\ref{sec:literature} that surveys related work).